-The second line shows the note being played on the keyboard (or scrolled with the Data Entry Control).
+The second line shows the note being played on the keyboard (or scrolled with the data entry knob).
 After selecting a note, the third line will display the primary sample number, and the fourth line will display the secondary sample number associated with the note on line two.

 5. Select the highest key of the zone and press ENTER.
-The default is the highest note of the sample that contains the previously specified low note.
+The default is to the highest note of the sample that contains the previously specified low note.
 You can select a different high key in two ways.
-The Data Entry Control scrolls through the highest key of each sample on the keyboard.
-(The Data Entry Control is the fastest selection method if you want the highest key of the zone to coincide with the highest note of a sample.)
+The data entry knob scrolls through the highest key of each sample on the keyboard.
+(The data entry knob is the fastest selection method if you want the highest key of the zone to coincide with the highest note of a sample.)
 Or, you can use the keyboard to specify any note as the highest note of the zone.